 Similarly, Hundreds of Portland Kaiser Permanente employees helped build housing for low-income community members.
 As part of Kaiser Permanente’s Martin Luther King Jr. Day of Service, employees volunteered at the low-income housing project, spending the day painting, building planter boxes and cleaning cabinets.
-There are other companies like Cisco that offers a week of paid time off and Intuit, that offers up to 32 hours a year for the employees to volunteer in the community.
+There are other companies like Cisco that offers a week of paid time off and Intuit, which offers up to 32 hours a year for the employees to volunteer in the community.

 Social event sponsorship

-Over the last several years, First National Capital has launched a charitable giving and community participation initiative to empower their employees to support causes they are passionate about while continuing the company’s commitment to community involvement.
+Over the last several years, First National Capital has launched a charitable giving and community participation initiative to empower its employees to support causes they are passionate about while continuing the company’s commitment to community involvement.

 The best way to connect employee passion with the causes that they care about is to tap into their skills rather than their wallets.
 Many companies see the value in harnessing employee skills to support community issues.
 Activities such as accountants helping nonprofits develop spreadsheets and engineers teaching kids STEM education are gaining significance.
-These initiatives are further relevant because 68% of nonprofit professionals are reported not to have skilled resources they need to do their work.
+These initiatives are further relevant because 68% of nonprofit professionals are reported not to have the skilled resources they need to do their work.

-For example, IBM Corporate Service Corps program creates global leaders who are fit to offer leadership training and development for leaders in local communities.
+For example, the IBM Corporate Service Corps program creates global leaders who are fit to offer leadership training and development for leaders in local communities.
 Similarly, PepsiCorps is a skill-based volunteer program run by PepsiCo, in which associates from around the world form teams that are deployed to help local communities address societal challenges.
-Even Deloitte offers an executive management training for local nonprofit executives called the Deloitte Center for Leadership & Community (DCLC).
+Even Deloitte offers executive management training for local nonprofit executives called the Deloitte Center for Leadership & Community (DCLC).

 Cash and gift donations

 “Cash and gift donations help engage employees by allowing them to fundraise for a cause, even involve their family, or donate their time as well as funds,” says Adam Weinger, President of Double the Donation.
-Roughly 59% of Saints of Steel’s first year of donations was made by Apple employees - denoting that giving is ingrained in Apple team members and corporate employees across the globe.
+Roughly 59% of Saints of Steel’s first year of donations were made by Apple employees - denoting that giving is ingrained in Apple team members and corporate employees across the globe.

 Social grants are another way of participating in corporate philanthropy.
 Employees join hands to fund large social initiatives taken up by non-profits - like educational scholarships, program funding, home-building or relocation service.